RetroShare/docs/docs/concept/topology.md

 the case of Lavabit.
 They did not comply with the government which ordered them to spy on their users.
-Other mail providers do fully comply with the orders and hand over the infrastructure as a whole to the surveilance state.
+Other mail providers do fully comply with the orders and hand over the infrastructure as a whole to the surveillance state.

 ##Decentralized